Real User Monitoring Data Security

 By default, there are some privacy restrictions in place that protect user data to help comply with regulatory and standards frameworks.

 Browser RUM requires first party cookies to be enabled on an end user’s browser to collect data.
-If required by the jurisdictions in which you operate, your pages should be configured so that the end user must accept cookies before RUM is initialized and begins collecting data.
+If required by the jurisdictions in which you operate, you are responsible for configuring your pages to comply with the laws of those jurisdictions, including receiving consent to collect cookies before RUM is initialized.

 Mobile RUM consent management